ministryofjustice/laa-landing-page/README.md

 The LAA Portal Landing Page is a user facing application for the LAA.
 It controls authentication and authorisation to most LAA web applications.
-Users of the Portal include both internal LAA staff and external solicitors (providers of legal aid).
-This is a prototype application developed and maintained by the LAA portal stabilisation dev team.
+Users of the Portal include both internal LAA staff and external solicitors (providers of legal aid). hellooo This is a prototype application developed and maintained by the LAA portal stabilisation dev team.

 ## Running the app locally